akashiroh/rubiks_cubot/README.md

 - The fork allows the cube to move in the move set {X, Xi
 - The hand + tray combo allows the cube to move in the move set {D, Di}}

-- Thus our new move set is {Y, X, D} and their inverses
+- Thus our new move set is {Y, X, D, Yi, Xi, Di}
 - See example below for what that looks like

 **Solving a Rubik's Cube with the Constrained Moves of our Robot**
 ![Demo Animation](figures/constrained.gif)

 ## Color Scanner
-- The color scanner utilizes a webcam that when toggled with specific robot command will scan a single face of the cube and map the pixel's hue, saturation, and value to one of the six colors
+- The color scanner utilizes a webcam that when toggled with a specific robot command will scan a single face of the cube and map the pixel's hue, saturation, and value to one of the six colors
 - We can construct a cube string by manipulating the cube so that every face is seen once by the webcam
 ![Scanner Example](figures/color_scanner.png)